 FAYE SHOLITON developed her work in the Cleveland Play House Playwrights’ Unit from 1996-2011 and is a charter member of Dobama Theatre’s Playwrights’ Gym.
 Her full-length works have been read or produced in more than four dozen venues worldwide and have won more than 20 national honors.
 She is a four-time winner of Individual Excellence Awards from the Ohio Arts Council.
 Prior to writing plays, she was an award-winning journalist for local, regional and national publications.
 She teaches writers of every description, including high school and college students, community groups and cruise ship passengers.
-Professional affiliations include the Dramatists Guild, which she serves as Regional Representative for Northern Ohio; the Association for Jewish Theatre; and the International Centre for Women Playwrights.
+Professional affiliations include the Dramatists Guild, which she served as Regional Representative for Northern Ohio 2009-2016; the Association for Jewish Theatre; and the International Centre for Women Playwrights.
 She is founding artistic director of Interplay Jewish Theatre, a company that produces staged readings of Jewish themed works.
 Thank you for supporting live theatre and living playwrights.

-Interplay 2015 Season:
+Interplay 2016 Season:

 - FOR THE MALTZ MUSEUM OF JEWISH HERITAGE

-Faye’s Plays in 2015:
+Faye’s Plays in 2016:

 - April 18 & 19, A BRIEF HISTORY OF MAH JONGG, in InkFest 2015

-at Hudson Theatre, 6539 Santa Monica Blvd., Hollywood, CA
+2Cents Theatre Company at Hudson Theatre, 6539 Santa Monica Blvd., Hollywood, CA

-Performances 4/18 at 6:30 p.m.; 4/19 at 3:30 p.m.
+Performances 4/18 at 6:30 p.m.; 4/19 at 3:30 p.m. www.plays411.com/inkfest2015

 MESSAGE FROM PATAGONIA (reading), Monday, May 4, 7 p.m., Dobama Theatre.
 Part of Playwrights’ Gym showcase. www.dobama.org